| | |

 • Heat the oven to 350°F.

-• Add the apple juice and chicken stock to the pan along with the sage and thyme.
+• Add the apple juice or cider and chicken stock to the pan along with the sage and thyme.
 Cook while stirring until the mixture begins to simmer.
 Add the chicken and bacon back to the Dutch oven.

-• Cover and bake in the preheated oven for 30 to 40 minutes, or until the chicken is cooked through.
-With a slotted spoon, remove the chicken and solids to a platter and keep warm.
+• Cover and bake for 30 to 40 minutes, or until the chicken is tender and the thickest part registers 175°F to 185°F. With a slotted spoon, transfer the chicken, apples, bacon, and onions to a platter and keep warm.
+If desired, pour the pan juices into a gravy separator, then return the defatted juices to the Dutch oven.

 • Boil the pan juices for about 5 minutes to reduce and thicken slightly.
 Whisk in the butter, 1 tablespoon at a time.
-Stir in the fresh chopped parsley and spoon the sauce over the chicken.
+Stir in the parsley and spoon the sauce over the chicken.

 Nutrition